-During the 2017-18 campaign, Fried continued to raise the bar.
-The women's team posted its best season in program history while smashing records along the way.
-The Cardinals finished No. 5 in the country in the ITA Rankings – their highest finish ever – with a 14-4 overall record and a 7-2 NESCAC mark en route to their first-ever NCAA Tournament Elite 8 appearance.
-The seven conference wins were a program record.
-Individually, Eudice Chong ‘18 became the first player in any NCAA Division to win four NCAA singles titles.
-She was named the NESCAC Player of the Year, ITA Player of the Year, and Honda DIII Women’s Athlete of the Year.
-Fried also coached Victoria Yu ’19 to the NCAA singles final, and Chong and Yu to the NCAA doubles final, earning them both singles and doubles All-America honors.
-Chong and Yu also teamed to win the fall ITA Regional Championships and the Oracle Cup; they then paired to beat the top teams from the University of North Carolina and University of Kentucky en route to the Division I Fall Nationals doubles quarterfinals.
+- The 2017-18 campaign was a record-smashing year for the Cardinals.
+Wesleyan finished No. 5 in the country – their highest finish ever – with a 14-4 overall record and a program-record seven conference victories.
+The squad advanced to the NCAA Elite 8 for the first time in program history.
+On the individual side, Eudice Chong ‘18 became the first player in any NCAA Division to win four NCAA singles titles.
+She was named NESCAC Player of the Year, ITA Player of the Year and Honda DIII Women’s Athlete of the Year.
+Fried also guided Victoria Yu ’19 to the NCAA singles final, and the Chong/Yu tandem to the NCAA doubles final, earning both of them All-America honors.
+The Chong and Yu duo also won the fall ITA Regional Championships and the Oracle Cup, before beating the top teams from the University of North Carolina and University of Kentucky en route to the Division I Fall Nationals doubles quarterfinals.
 Additionally, Chong won the fall ITA Regional Championship and ITA Oracle Cup in singles.

-- Wesleyan finished No. 8 in the final 2016-17 national rankings and returned to the Sweet 16 of the NCAA Tournament for a second year in a row.
-Individually, Eudice Chong ’18 became the first player in Division III history to win three NCAA singles titles in a row.
-She also became the first women’s player since 2004 to win a singles and doubles title in the same year, as Chong and Victoria Yu ’19 claimed Wesleyan’s first-ever doubles championship.
-In all, Fried coached three All-Americans in 2016-17 (Steven Chen ’18, Chong and Yu).
+- Wesleyan finished No. 8 in the final 2016-17 national rankings, having returned to the Sweet 16 for the second-straight year.
+Individually, Chong became the first player in Division III history to win three NCAA singles titles in a row.
+Additionally, Chong was the first women’s player since 2004 to win a singles and doubles title in the same year, as Chong and Victoria Yu ’19 claimed Wesleyan’s first-ever doubles championship, as both players earned ITA All-American accolades.

-Fried adds tremendous playing and coaching experience to the Cardinal staff.
-A 1991 graduate of Brown University, where he was a four-year tennis team member, two-year captain, and No. 1 singles and doubles player, Fried was a national high school tennis All-American before attending Brown, and attained a No. 1 Eastern Tennis Association ranking in the men's open division.
-During his playing career, Fried posted wins over eventual Grand Slam winners Goran Ivanisevic, Mark Knowles and Donald Johnson, while also competing against other future pros such as Andre Agassi, Jim Courier and Michael Chang.
+A 1991 graduate of Brown University, Fried was a four-year starter, two-year captain, and the No. 1 singles and doubles player.
+Prior to Brown, Fried earned national high school tennis All-American honors and attained a No. 1 Eastern Tennis Association ranking in the men's open division.
+During his playing career, Fried posted wins over eventual three eventual Grand Slam winners and competed against other future pros such as Andre Agassi, Jim Courier and Michael Chang.

 Fried has had extensive tennis experience as a private coach and has worked as the development director at both the Macci International Tennis Academy in Delray Beach, Fla. and the Seguso-Bassett (now Evert) Tennis Academy in Boca Raton, Fla.
 He has worked with top-ranked juniors from around the world, and coached players at ATP tour events in the United States and Europe.

-Prior to his arrival at Wesleyan, Fried also worked for over 10 years on Wall Street as a trader and asset manager.
+Prior to his arrival at Wesleyan, Fried worked for over 10 years on Wall Street.